2022 FIFA World Cup qualification – UEFA Group H

 The 2022 FIFA World Cup qualification UEFA Group H was one of the ten UEFA groups in the World Cup qualification tournament to decide which teams would qualify for the 2022 FIFA World Cup finals tournament in Qatar.
 Group H consisted of six teams: Croatia, Cyprus, Malta, Russia, Slovakia and Slovenia.
 The teams played against each other home-and-away in a round-robin format.

-The group winners, Croatia, qualified directly for the World Cup finals, while the runners-up, Russia, advanced to the second round (play-offs), but they were later suspended due to the Russian invasion of Ukraine.
+The group winners, Croatia, qualified directly for the World Cup finals, while the runners-up, Russia, advanced to the second round (play-offs), but they were later suspended by FIFA due to the Russian invasion of Ukraine.